Communication-Aware Synthesis of Safety Controller for Networked Control Systems

 \begin{problem} Consider the system as in~\eqref{eq:new-system} operating under imperfect communication channel, which is subject to system state error induced by imperfect communication and state estimation $e(k) \in \Delta(\varepsilon)$ as defined in~\eqref{eq:new-error}.
 The main problem is to design a safety envelope $\mathcal{S} \subseteq \textit{S}$, and a (communication-aware) state-feedback controller being in the form of~\eqref{input} such that for any initial condition $x(0) \in \mathcal{S}$, the resulting closed-loop trajectory satisfies

 in the presence of disturbances and communication-induced errors. \end{problem}

 \begin{remark} From~\eqref{eq:new-error}, one can see a coupling between the controller design and the state error on the system induced by communication channel, since $e(k)$ depends on both the state-feedback gain matrix $K$ and the uplink communication error $e_{\text{up}}(k)$.
-Their mutual dependence introduces extra challenges to the synthesis of a communication-aware controller.
-Moreover, we consider $\varepsilon$ as in~\eqref{eq:new-epsilon-set} without explicitly modeling the communication channel so that the problem formulation remains effective under general network conditions. \end{remark}
+Their mutual dependence introduces extra challenges to the synthesis of a communication-aware controller. \end{remark}